Medication Therapy Management

 A Medication Therapy Management (MTM) program is not a benefit, but is a service we offer at no cost.
 You may be invited to participate in a program designed for your specific health and pharmacy needs.
-You can decide to not participate, but it's recommended that you take full advantage of this covered service if you're selected.
+You can decide to not participate, but we recommend that you take full advantage of this covered service if you're selected.

-This program is offered through our partnership with Express Scripts, Inc. (ESI).
-ESI will contact you when you're eligible.
+This program is offered through our partnership with CVS Caremark* and, "Outcomes Inc.", Our MTM vendor Outcomes Inc. will contact you when you're eligible.
 Once enrolled, you'll have the opportunity to speak with a health care professional that will help you to better manage your condition(s).

 Members must meet all of the three following criteria for enrollment in the MTM program: